 This journal offers immediate free access to its content, following the principle that providing free scientific knowledge to the public provides greater global democratization of knowledge.

-The Brazilian Journal of Development (BJD), edited by the Brazilian Journals Publicações de Periódicos e Editora Ltda., is an online scientific journal, published monthly, and adopts a continuous flow system for both submission and publication of articles.
+The Brazilian Journal of Health Review (BJHR), edited by the Brazilian Journals Publicações de Periódicos e Editora Ltda.
+(CNPJ 32.432.868/0001-57), is an online scientific journal, published bimonthly, and adopts a continuous flow system for both submission and publication of papers.

 Publication Ethics and Publication Malpractice Statement

-Our journal is committed to ethics and the search for the highest quality in published articles.
-Therefore, our company supports the high standards of ethical behavior expected at all stages involved in the publication of articles, namely: the authors, the journal editor and the reviewers.
-We do not accept, under any circumstances, possible plagiarism or other unethical behavior.
+Our journal is committed to ethics and the search for the highest quality in the articles published.
+Therefore, our company supports high standards of ethical behavior expected at all stages involved in the publication of the articles, which are: the authors, the journal editor, and the reviewers.
+We do not accept, in any hypothesis, possible plagiarism or other unethical behavior.

-All articles and papers received are peer-reviewed, blindly, to ensure the scientific quality of the publication.
-Even so, since 2021, it has had CrossCheck (CrossRef's plagiarism software).
-This software is used to verify articles as long as they are received before submitting them for evaluation.
+All the articles and papers received are reviews by pares, blindly, to make sure the scientific quality publication.
+Still, since 2021, we use CrossCheck (CrossRef's plagiarism software).
+This software is used to verify the articles since there are received before sending them to evaluation.

-In addition, we are always committed to ensuring that commercial revenues do not impact or influence editorial decisions, but rather the quality of articles to be published.
+Also, we are always committed to ensuring that commercial revenues do not impact or influence editorial decisions, but the quality of the articles to be published.

 This declaration is based on the recommendation of Elsevier and in the Good Practice Guidelines for Journal Editors of the Committee on Publication Ethics - COPE (https://publicationethics.org/).